nsnam/ns-3-dev-git/src/antenna/doc/source/antenna-design.rst

 * GetNumberOfElements: returns the number of antenna elements
 * GetElementLocation: returns the location of the antenna element with the specified index, normalized with respect to the wavelength
 * GetElementFieldPattern: returns the horizontal and vertical components of the antenna element field pattern at the specified direction.
-Only vertical polarization is considered.
+Same polarization (configurable) for all antenna elements of the array is considered.

 The class PhasedArrayModel also assumes that all antenna elements are equal, a typical key assumption which allows to model the PAA field pattern as the sum of the array factor, given by the geometry of the location of the antenna elements, and the element field pattern.
 Any class derived from AntennaModel is a valid antenna element for the PhasedArrayModel, allowing for a great flexibility of the framework.